varnishcache/varnish-cache/doc/sphinx/phk/lucky.rst

 and then we will know and be ready to say something more detailed.

-I don't think it is realistic to roll out any kind of H3 support in the september release, that release will probably only contain a some of the necessary prepatory reorganization, so expect to run production on 6.0 LTS for a while.
+I don't think it is realistic to roll out any kind of H3 support in the September release, that release will probably only contain a some of the necessary preparatory reorganization, so expect to run production on 6.0 LTS for a while.

 ---------------------